vphilot/philot-v1/_posts/2019-10-5-pokemon-explorer-vue-pokeapi.md

 </template>
 ```

 Now it's time to bind these values to the data in our `Main.vue` in the `<script>` section.
 We'll also build the structure of our `result` object inside the component &mdash; we'll use this to store all the information we'll get back from the API and pass it onto our other component, `PokemonCard.vue`, which will react to changes and re-render whenever we get a new result.
-Interesting to notice that, even though we're not using TypeScript here, Vue requires us to specify what kind of data do expect from each property.
+Interesting to notice that, even though we're not using TypeScript here, Vue requires us to specify what kind of data to expect from each property.

 ```js
 export default {